branogarbo/imgcli/README.md

 Available Commands:
-  help        Help about any command print       Prints images to the command line
-  save        Saves converted image to a text file
+  help        Help about any command print       Prints output to the command line. save        Saves output image to a text file.

 Flags:
   -h, --help      help for imgcli
+  -v, --version   version for imgcli

 Use "imgcli [command] --help" for more information about a command.
 ```